shaymin5/real-time_screen_AI_translator/README_EN.md

 - The CPU version of torch has not been tested.
 If anyone is interested, please feel free to help test the performance difference.
 On an RTX5060 8GB GPU, typical OCR recognition speed for images is around 0.1 seconds.

 ## Next Steps
-0. Establish a testing framework to facilitate testing new features.
+- [ ] Asynchronous translation to enhance user experience
-1. Add support for new languages.
+- [ ] Add support for new languages
-2. Open up API prompt customization functionality, allowing users to customize translation services.
+- [ ] Enable API prompt customization, allowing users to configure translation services
-3. Add TTS (Text-to-Speech) functionality for automatic reading (challenging).
+- [ ] Implement TTS (Text-to-Speech) auto-read feature (Challenge)
-   1. Explore or create a simple and easy-to-use TTS voice training solution.
+   - [ ] Explore or create a simple and easy-to-use TTS voice training solution
-   2. Implement user-trained voices.
+   - [ ] Implement user-trained voice models
-4. Optimize and add support for new OCR engines, enabling users with less powerful hardware to enjoy the tool.
+- [ ] Optimize and expand OCR engine support, ensuring smooth performance for users with lower-end hardware
-5. Add API interfaces from other providers.
+- [ ] Integrate API interfaces from other providers
-6. Implement error handling for exceptions such as network errors and exhausted API quotas.
+- [ ] Improve error handling for network issues, API quota exhaustion, and other exceptions
-7. Attempt to create a system tray resident application that can be summoned via hotkeys (a quick-launch via mouse operation can be implemented first).
+- [ ] Implement a system tray resident feature with hotkey activation (starting with mouse-operated quick launch)
-8. Experiment with a dual-screen solution.
+- [ ] Explore dual-screen support solutions
-9. Optimize and expand runtime environment customization options, allowing users to more easily select torch versions.
+- [ ] Enhance customizable runtime environment options for easier Torch version selection